dawidkotarba/interview_questions/java.md

 - How to make a good key in Map?

 # JVM

+## Garbage Collector
 - What is full/major/minor GC?
 How to avoid full GC?
 - Young vs Old generation
 - How GC works? (root, phases etc.)
+- Do you know difference between survivor 1 and survivor 2 in Java?
 - What is the structure of JVM heap?
+- How we can influence garbage collection in JVM?
 - Tools provided with JDK
 - What is profiling?
 - What is JIT?